SomuYadav/HalfViewControllerTransition/README.md

 # HalfViewControllerTransition
-Here you will find half View Controller transition like UIACtivityController
+Here you will find half View Controller transition like UIActivityController